 Civil is built on blockchain technology, which enables:

-- the displaying or transmission of journalism and the archiving of content to the blockchain,
+- the permanent archiving of content to the blockchain,

-- and the operation and governance of the network by its participants.
+- the operation and governance of the network by its participants.

 The Civil Constitution uses some specific terms, as well as common terms that have specific meaning within the Civil network.
 These are defined below; many of them refer to bodies or organizations that will be treated in greater detail in this document.